cmguandalin/TripoSH-Fitting-v2/README.md

 ## Jupyter Notebooks

+The `generate_covariance.ipynb` notebook generates the covariance file in the required format.
-There are jupyter notebooks available to analyse the chains
+There will be jupyter notebooks available to analyse the chains soon.

 ---